 For many Florida couples, the thought of a marital contract all but takes the romance out of getting engaged or married.
 However, the reality is that being married is not always a romantic thing despite romantic moments.
 Everyday life must be taken care of and that can often be unpleasant, especially when a couple decides to end a marriage.
 At this moment, a marital contract can all of a sudden become a very desired thing.

 Simply having a prenuptial agreement in place is not always enough to give people the protection they desire.
-As explained by Forbes, a prenup must be properly drafted in order to be valid.
+A prenup must be properly drafted in order to be valid.
 There are several things that can lead a marital contract to being declared null and void.
 One of these things is the inclusion of provisions that are essentially attempts by one person to control the other.
 A clause that states one spouse must always have a certain hair color, for example, would be a flag to a judge.